 SEPTEMBER 25, 2013 AT 8:45 PM

-is more like 11 inchs. is 2 inchs deep. good condition. does wagner make lids. would like to buy a lid.
+It’s more like 11 inchs.
+Is 2 inchs deep. good condition.
+Does wagner make lids?
+Would like to buy a lid.

 SEPTEMBER 30, 2013 AT 6:26 PM

 See the 3.2 Quart Lodge LCC3 Cast Iron Combo Cooker at Amazon Hi Diane!
 Thanks for stopping by here again.

 I think you could have a nice piece on your hands!
 What are the markings on the bottom?
 Can you tell me the labeling and lettering?
 Wagner does have lids and you’d have to watch eBay for a week or two to find the right one for you.
 The prices range from about $9 – over $50.
 Let me know if you need help locating a suitable lid.

 Says 11 3/8 is the size and 2 inchs deep.
 Does wagner make lids?

 I have my mother’s corn bread pan, wagner c heavy.
 Believe from 1950′s any information about it.

 SEPTEMBER 25, 2013 AT 11:53 PM

 What is older wagner ware or wagner?
 I have a wagner fat free fryer and corn bread pan.
 Think the corn bread pan c is from the 1950′s

 Hey Diane!
 Nice to see you back here.
 Can you tell me what is written on the bottom of the cornbread pan?
 That’s super cool that you have it.
 What is your standard cornbread recipe?